wikukarno/buanacoding/content/blog/security/what-are-passkeys-how-to-enable-google-apple-password-managers.md

 A passkey is a passwordless credential based on FIDO2/WebAuthn.
 Instead of typing a shared secret, you prove possession of a private cryptographic key securely stored on your device (or in a compatible password manager).
 When you log in, the site/app sends a challenge that only your private key can sign.
 The server verifies the signature with the public key you registered.
 No shared secret travels over the network.

 In practice:
-- No password transmission—only per‑site cryptographic signatures.
+- No password transmission--only per‑site cryptographic signatures.
-- Phishing‑resistant—signatures are bound to the real origin.
+- Phishing‑resistant--signatures are bound to the real origin.
-- More convenient—use Face/Touch ID or your device PIN to approve.
+- More convenient--use Face/Touch ID or your device PIN to approve.

 ## Why It’s Safer Than Passwords and SMS 2FA